Deputy Fire Chief Receives 2016 Fire Officer of the Year

 - Visit Ready.gov for even more ideas to make sure you’re ready in case of a disaster.

-Stoney Point Fire Chief, Freddy L. Johnson Sr.
+Chief Freddy L. Johnson Sr. Recognized at FRI

 At the 84th Annual Leadership Conference of the Southeastern Association of Fire Chiefs, Stoney Point Fire Chief Freddy L. Johnson, Sr. was named the 2012 Volunteer Fire Chief of the Year on June 15.
 Among Chief Johnson’s many accomplishments is the Accreditation of the Stoney Point Fire Department by the Commission on Fire Accreditation International (CFAI).
 The Stoney Point Fire Department holds the distinct honor of being one of two volunteer fire departments in the United States that are accredited.